 HSBC Safeguard is a global HSBC initiative put in place to protect our customers from the growing risks of fraud and financial crime, by making sure that our global systems are kept up to date.

 (CRS) is a new information-gathering and reporting requirement for financial institutions in participating countries/jurisdictions, to help fight against tax evasion.
 Under the CRS, tax authorities require financial institutions such as HSBC to collect and report certain information relating to their customers' tax statuses.

 Important information about the Foreign Account Tax Compliance Act.

-The Code of Banking Practice (PDF, 140 KB) (the Code) is the banking industries' charter on good banking practice.
+The Banking Code of Practice (PDF, 140 KB) (the Code) is the banking industries' charter on good banking practice.
 It establishes key commitments and obligations to customers on standards, procedures, disclosures and principles of conduct.
-HSBC has been a subscriber of the Code since June 2004 and recently adopted the revised Code in February 2014.
+HSBC has been a subscriber of the Code since June 2004 and recently adopted the revised Code in July 2019.
 HSBC applies these standards therein when dealing with HSBC customers who are 'individuals' and 'small businesses'.

 Family Law Court Procedures (PDF, 29 KB)